script0803/BituoPMD/README.md

 1. Open HACS (Home Assistant Community Store).
 2. Navigate to Integrations.
 3. Click on the "![](/images/symbol-1.jpg)" button to add a new repository.
+4. Click "Custom repositories".
-4. Enter the URL of this GitHub repository.
+5. Enter the URL of this GitHub repository.
-5. Select the "Integration" category and click "Add".
+6. Select the "Integration" category and click "Add".

 ### Install manually